 Opening the Kevo without a key involves opening the app on your phone while within Bluetooth range of the lock, and then tapping the lock with your finger.
 This may add some convenience if you remember to open the app before you load up your arms with groceries, but otherwise the process felt no more convenient than pulling out a key and using that (luckily the Kevo lets you use a physical key as a backup).

 This system is fine when it works, which in our experience was about half the time.
 The other half of the time we would tap the lock, wait a few seconds with nothing happening, tap again, and then resort to furiously tapping over and over until the lock finally unlocked.
 This made us wish we could just use a physical key instead, and would likely frustrate anyone that you remotely shared access with.

-One of the times the Kevo's keylee entry worked as advertised.
+One of the times the Kevo's keyless entry worked as advertised.
 Unfortunately the frustrated tapping was already an ingrained behavior.

-The Kwikset Kevo has and ANSI Grade 2 security certification.
+The Kwikset Kevo has an ANSI Grade 2 security certification.
 This is one grade above the minimum requirements of a residential lock (the Schlage Sense occupies this grade), but one grade below the requirements of a commercial lock (the Schlage Camelot occupies this grade).
 This makes the Kevo physically more secure than the average residential lock, but it is not the most secure deadbolt you can get for your home.
-Notably the Kevo does not have any sort of auto lock feature, so you're just as likely to forget to lock it as you are with a dumb lock.
-The only advantage is the fact that you can check on its status remotely, and then lock it from your phone if you did in fact forget to do so on your way out the door.
+Notably, the Kevo does not have any sort of auto-lock feature, so you're just as likely to forget to lock it as you are with a dumb lock.
+The only advantage is the fact that you can check on its status remotely, and then lock it from your phone if you did, in fact, forget to do so on your way out the door.